-This list shows countries where there are high-security-threat levels that may compromise the personal security of BYU travelers, increase liability, and threaten future opportunities for the university.
-BYU students, faculty, staff, and administrators will need travel approval from the International Vice President to travel to these countries prior to making any promises, travel arrangements or academic plans.
+The BYU Travel Restrictions list shows countries where there are high-security-threat levels that may compromise the personal security of BYU travelers, increase liability, and threaten future opportunities for the university.
+BYU students, faculty, staff, and administrators will need travel approval from the International Vice President to travel to any of these countries prior to making any promises, travel arrangements or academic plans.
 Student security petition forms can be picked up in the ISP office, 101 HRCB.

-Students are prohibited from travel to some countries on the Travel Restrictions List are completely restricted for student travel.
+Some countries on the Travel Restrictions List are completely restricted for student travel.
 These countries have a red asterisk next to them.
 No exceptions will be granted for graduate or undergraduate students for BYU-sponsored travel to countries that are completely restricted.
-This applies to all students who are university-funded and/or academically supported by departments and programs, including, but not limited to, groups, individual interns, field studies, ORCA, direct enrollment, conference presenters, research assistants, Honors students, thesis/dissertation researchers, etc. Students seeking exceptions must come to International Study Programs, 101 HRCB.
-For more information, contact ISP at (801) 422-3686, (801) 422-6192, or inquire at 101 HRCB.
+This applies to all students who are university-funded and/or academically supported by departments and programs, including, but not limited to, groups, individual interns, field studies, ORCA, direct enrollment, conference presenters, research assistants, Honors students, thesis/dissertation researchers, etc.

 Departmental invitations to individuals from countries that the U.S. Department of State lists as Sponsors of Terrorism should be cleared by the International Vice President before invitations are sent.
 These countries are Cuba, Iran, Sudan, and Syria.
 Agreements or contracts that include provision of funds and goods (especially technology or computer equipment) are subject to U.S. Department of Commerce regulations and should be reviewed by the International Vice President before being initiated.

-This restrictions list is compiled and updated by the David M. Kennedy Center for International Studies.
+This restrictions list is compiled and updated by the Office of the International Vice President.
 Information on security, safety, and health is gathered from a variety of key government, non-government, academic, and in-country sources.
 The university also maintains close contact with and obtains information from the Church of Jesus Christ of Latter-day Saints as they evaluate mission priorities and travel security for their personnel worldwide.